 [(3) deleted]

-(4) An arbitrator shall hold office for such period not exceeding 2 years as is specified in the instrument of his appointment and is eligible for reappointment.
+(4) An arbitrator holds office for such period not exceeding 2 years as is specified in the instrument of appointment and is eligible for reappointment.

 (5) The office of an arbitrator becomes vacant if —

-(a) he ceases to be a commissioner; or
+(a) the arbitrator ceases to be a commissioner; or

-(b) his appointment as an arbitrator is terminated pursuant to subsection (6).
+(b) the appointment of the commissioner as an arbitrator is terminated pursuant to subsection (6).

 (6) The Chief Commissioner may at any time terminate the appointment of an arbitrator.

 [Section 80D inserted: No. 94 of 1984 s.
 47; amended: No. 39 of 2018 s.
-45.]
+45; No. 30 of 2021 s.
+76(8) and 77(3) and (13).]

 80E.
 Jurisdiction of Arbitrator

-(1) Subject to Division 3 of Part II and subsections (6) and (7), an Arbitrator has exclusive jurisdiction to enquire into and deal with any industrial matter relating to a government officer, a group of government officers or government officers generally.
+(1) Except as provided in Part II Divisions 3, 3AA and 3B and subsections (6) and (7), an Arbitrator has exclusive jurisdiction to enquire into and deal with any industrial matter relating to a government officer, a group of government officers or government officers generally.

 (2) Without limiting the generality of subsection (1) the jurisdiction conferred by that subsection includes jurisdiction to deal with —

-(a) a claim in respect of the salary, range of salary or title allocated to the office occupied by a government officer and, where a range of salary was allocated to the office occupied by him, in respect of the particular salary within that range of salary allocated to him; and
+(a) a claim in respect of the salary, range of salary or title allocated to the office occupied by a government officer and, where a range of salary was allocated to the office occupied by the officer, in respect of the particular salary within that range of salary allocated to the officer; and

 (b) a claim in respect of a decision of an employer to downgrade any office that is vacant.